-Godheads and Other Stories is available as a $0.99 (USD) ebook from:
+Godheads and Other Stories is available for free from Smashwords in a variety of formats.

 Nine Flash Nine

-Nine Flash Nine is a collection of nine flash-fiction stories for ninety-nine cents.
+Nine Flash Nine is a collection of nine flash-fiction stories that I originally sold for ninety-nine cents.
 US cents, which could be $1.10-$1.50 in Australian money and this is a good example of how I don’t think things through.

 The table of contents: